notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - COVID + post-COVID inflation wiped out incumbents everywhere: [[Razzaque25trumperBelievePsych|Razzaque25: Why TRUMP Supporters Really Believe]]
 - [[Schasfoort25tariffChaosSense|Schasfoort25: Why Trump's tariff chaos actually makes sense (big picture)]]
 - [[Cohn25econRiskRepubs|Cohn25: A risk like no other for Republicans]]: 40% of voters switching to Trump in 2024 listed econ & Tariffs as most imp. features.
+- [[Parker25trumpTariffEq|Parker25: Explaining the Trump Tariff Equation]]: how he came up with it.
 ### Postmaterialism: when a bad economy matters less
 Both R's and D's vote less on economic issues and more on values:
 - [[Lowrey24RiseUnionRight|Lowrey24: The Rise of the Union Right]]